-Giraffes give birth from a standing position, meaning that the babies are born with a one and a half metre drop to the ground – quite the wake up call!
-The little ones are quickly on their feet, and will usually be standing up within half and hour, and running around after just a few hours.
+Giraffes give birth from a standing position, meaning that the babies are born with a one and a half meter drop to the ground – quite the wake-up call!
+The little ones are quickly on their feet, and will usually be standing up within half an hour, and running around after just a few hours.

 Our special offers are designed to help you experience everything southern Africa has to offer whilst also saving some all-important pennies.
 Whether you’re about to embark on a once-in-a-lifetime solo trip, or are celebrating a special occasion, have a peek at our offers and see what could be in store for you.